About the course

 Early in May of the first year, you will meet with the course director and course lecturer to discuss the process for selecting your DPhil project.
 It is recommended that you talk to several potential supervisors and, in many cases, collaborative projects are proposed.

 You may opt to continue one of the MSc lab rotations as your DPhil project, or combine the subject areas or methods encountered during both MSc lab rotations as a collaborative DPhil project, whereas others choose a research area that they have not previously tried out during the MSc year.

 You will begin the DPhil in October of the second year.
 At this point, you will become integrated within your chosen department(s) and follow the same progression as other research students who work there.
-You are initially accepted as Probationary Research Students (PRS) and transfer to full DPhil status by the end of the fourth term.
-This involves the preparation of a transfer report and an interview to discuss the research you have carried out so far and your future plans with two independent scientists who have relevant expertise.

 The allocation of graduate supervision for this course is the responsibility of the Medical Sciences Division and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Medical Sciences Division.